1. Get A Home Inspection From The Owner Of The Company

 Click to view our Sample Report

 “Buying a house is stressful, but working along with this company made it so simple.
 I learned a lot about my new home and different ways to take care of it.
-In-House has employees who really take there time to ensure your place is as safe as can be.” – Review of In-House Inspections, LLC By Shawn Brewer
+In-House has employees who really take their time to ensure your place is as safe as can be.” – Review of In-House Inspections, LLC By Shawn Brewer

 6. How Long Has The Inspection Company Been In Business

 Is the home inspection company locally owned and operated, or are they some far away faceless corporation where no one is monitoring and evaluating the quality of their work?
 If you are dealing with a multi-inspector firm, how long has the inspection company been in business?
-Does the inspection company have dedicated employees serving as customer service representatives to schedule appointments and provide any needed follow up assistance?
+Does the inspection company have dedicated employees serving as customer service representatives to schedule appointments and provide any needed follow-up assistance?